 In an annotation analysis, the primary and alternate input datasets are used separately on the two sides of the annotation.
 For example, if a user annotates SNPs with genes then the primary input data is used to limit which SNPs are annotated at all, while the alternate input data is used to limit which genes can be considered for annotation.
 Put another way, this means that if a SNP cannot be linked with the primary input data then it will not appear at all in the annotation output (even with blank annotation columns); likewise if a gene cannot be linked with the alternate input data then it will not appear as an annotation for any SNP, even if its genomic region does contain the SNP’s position.

-In a modeling analysis, the primary and alternate input datasets are used similar to annotation, with one extra option.
-The primary input data is always used to limit what may appear as the left-hand side of a model, and the alternate input data is always used to limit what may appear as the right-hand side of a model.
-By default, however, the primary input data also limits what may appear on the right-hand side of a model; with the ALTERNATE_MODEL_FILTERING option this behavior is disabled, so that the two input datasets are used completely independently.
+In a modeling analysis, the primary and alternate input datasets are used similarly to annotation, with one extra option.
+By default, both parts of a model must match the primary input data in order for that model to be generated.
+If there is any alternate input data, then one of the two parts of the model must also match the alternate input.
+For example, the user could provide SNP list A as primary input and SNP list B as alternate input, and then request SNP models.
+Biofilter would then only generate SNP-SNP models in which both SNPs appear in list A, and at least one of them also appears in list B. With the ALTERNATE_MODEL_FILTERING option, the effect of the primary input is relaxed a bit so that it only applies to one part of the model, while the alternate input applies to the other.
+In this case, Biofilter would generate SNP-SNP models where one SNP is in list A and the other SNP is in list B.

 Identifiers